BigRobCoder/vr.js/README.md

 Fork of vr.js for the Virtual World Link project.
-The original readme follows:
+The lightly edited readme follows:

 # vr.js
 An experimental NPAPI plugin for Chrome and Firefox that exposes fun VR devices.